apache/spark-website/releases/_posts/2018-02-28-spark-release-2-3-0.md

 ---

-Apache Spark 2.3.0 is the fourth release on the 2.x line.
+Apache Spark 2.3.0 is the fourth release in the 2.x line.
 This release adds support for Continuous Processing in Structured Streaming along with a brand new Kubernetes Scheduler backend.
-Other major updates include the new DataSource and Structured Streaming v2 APIs, and a number of PySpark performance and enhancements.
+Other major updates include the new DataSource and Structured Streaming v2 APIs, and a number of PySpark performance enhancements.
 In addition, this release continues to focus on usability, stability, and polish while resolving around 1400 tickets.

 To download Apache Spark 2.3.0, visit the <a href="{{site.baseurl}}/downloads.html">downloads</a> page.
 You can consult JIRA for the [detailed changes](https://s.apache.org/spark-2.3.0).
 We have curated a list of high level changes here, grouped by major modules.